lfence/red-trul/README.md

 [Gazelle-origin](https://github.com/x1ppy/gazelle-origin) is currently required.

-*The tool tries to not break any rules, for example by avoiding inputs with missing or bad tagging but the user of this tool is liable for her own uploads, as always.*
+*The tool tries to not break any rules, for example by avoiding inputs with missing or bad tagging, but the user of this tool is liable for her own uploads, as always.*

 ## Installing